Gerard Unger: Work

-Unger developed many typefaces over the years, of which several specially developed for newspapers (usually typefaces with a large x-height and large inner counters), such as Swift, Gulliver, Coranto and Vesta.
+Unger developed many typefaces over the years, of which several were specially developed for newspapers (usually typefaces with a large x-height and large inner counters), such as Swift, Gulliver, Coranto and Vesta.
 He also developed designs for magazines, coins, books, logos and stamps.

 A large number of Unger's typefaces are available from Linotype and the Dutch Type Library; his more recent faces are also available through the foundry Type Together.
 He released new work on his own website from 1995.
 Unger designed typefaces for the signage systems of both the Dutch highways (ANWB-fonts) and the Amsterdam metro.
 His newspaper face Gulliver (1993) is familiar to millions of readers, as it is the typeface used by several European newspapers, including the Stuttgarter Zeitung.
 It was formerly used by USA Today over the course of a decade.
 His typeface Coranto is the typeface for The Scotsman and the Brazilian newspaper Valor.